-Pomona’s Pectin is all-natural; it’s a citrus-based pectin that is activated with a calcium powder mixed with water.
+Pomona’s Pectin is all-natural; the citrus-based pectin is activated with a calcium powder mixed with water.

 There are no preservatives or added sugar to the pectin (additionally, it’s Kosher manufactured, vegan, gluten-free, and non-GMO, if you care about any of the above).

 And even though the method for using it is a little different than other widely available pectins on the market, it is NOT difficult.

 I even made a little video to show you how simple it is.

 As far as availability, most healthier food stores (Whole Foods, Trader Joe’s, etc) carry Pomona’s.